NectarSun/nectarsun-update-package/README.md

 ## Tools needed
 To update your Nectarsun, first of all, you will need these tools:
 - Latest software release from the "Releases" page: https://github.com/NectarSun/nectarsun-update-package/releases/latest
-- The ST-Link Utility software.
-Without it you will get the 'mfc100.dll is missing' error, and the updater will not work.
-It is included in this package in the 'drivers' folder.
-It is created by ST Microelectronics, and can be downloaded for free from [www.st.com](https://www.st.com/en/development-tools/stsw-link004.html).
-![DLL Error][dll-error]
->We are using the ST-Link-CLI.exe to erase/write the ST processor flash and the ST-Link Utility.
-It is included in our update package with the name 'st-link.exe' and 'st-link-utility-installer.exe'.
-We have not created it, all rights belong to ST Microelectronics.
-You can download this tool for free from [www.st.com](https://www.st.com/en/development-tools/stsw-link004.html).
 - An ST-link programmer.
 We're using the top half of an ST Nucleo board as our programmer: [https://bit.ly/2KuabNp](https://bit.ly/2KuabNp)
 - A USB-to-Serial converter.
 We're using the one in the link, but any generic USB-to-Serial converter will work: [https://ebay.to/2IS7Ypg](https://ebay.to/2IS7Ypg)
 - Female to female jumper wires.
 E.g.: [https://bit.ly/2lSrAkc](https://bit.ly/2lSrAkc)
 - 2 x mini USB cables to connect the ST-link programmer and the USB-to-Serial converter to your PC
+- The ST-Link Utility software.
+>We are using the ST-Link-CLI.exe to erase/write the ST processor flash and the ST-Link Utility.
+It is included in our update package with the name 'st-link.exe' and 'st-link-utility-installer.exe'.
+We have not created it, all rights belong to ST Microelectronics.
+You can download this tool for free from [www.st.com](https://www.st.com/en/development-tools/stsw-link004.html).

 ## Getting started
 1. Download the `nectarsun-updater-package` from this page (select `Clone or download > Download ZIP`), and extract it on your PC.